-LANGUAGE ACQUISITION

-All students have the opportunity to learn an additional language at CIS.
-French or Chinese is offered in a range of phases - from beginner (phase 1) to more proficient language speakers (phase 5), while Spanish is offered to beginners.
+LANGUAGE ACQUISITION All students have the opportunity to learn an additional language at CIS.
+French, Chinese, and Spanish are offered in a range of phases - from beginner (phase 1) to more proficient language speakers (phase 5), depending on enrolment.
 Students new to English will take English as their second language.